Federalism in India: Financial powers

 Article 282 accords financial autonomy in spending financial resources available to the states for public purpose.
 Article 293 allows States to borrow without limit without consent from the Union government.
 However, the Union government can insist upon compliance with its loan terms when a state has outstanding loans charged to the consolidated fund of India or a federally-guaranteed loan.

 The President of India constitutes a Finance Commission every five years to recommend devolution of Union revenues to State governments.

 Under Article 360, the President can proclaim a financial emergency when the financial stability or credit of the nation or of any part of its territory is threatened.
 However, no guidelines define "financial emergency" for the country or a state or union territory or a panchayat or a municipality or a corporation.

 An emergency like this must be approved by the Parliament within two months by a simple majority and has never been declared.
 A state of financial emergency remains in force indefinitely until revoked by the President.
 The President can reduce the salaries of all government officials, including judges of the supreme court and high courts, in cases of a financial emergency.
 All money bills passed by the state legislatures are submitted to the President for approval.
 He can direct the state to observe economy measures.

 Disputes Resolution

 States can make agreements among themselves.
 When a dispute arises with other states or union territory or the union government, the Supreme Court adjudicates per Article 131.
 However, Article 262 excludes Supreme Court jurisdiction with respect to the adjudication of disputes in the use, distribution or control of interstate river waters.

 Under Article 263 the President can establish an interstate council to coordinate/resolve disputes between states and the Union.
 States have their own jurisdiction.

 Academic research and theories

 According to Kumarasingham, there are three distinctive features of India's federalism.
 First, its origins in Partition and the Princely States.
 Second, its constitutional power over the borders.
 Third, its early compromise of different cultural elements in the first decade.
+According to Dr Rafique Khan, "Coercive-Federalism” theory, particularly, post-GST structural reordering is the reality of Indian federalism, where the Union’s fiscal dominance enables conditional and opaque fund allocations to operate as instruments of compliance, gradually shrinking state autonomy in constitutionally devolved domains such as education and health.